About Our School

-The infant children (Year 1 and Year 2) have markings on their yard along with a quiet area with mushroom seats and a wooden boat.
+The infant children (Year 1 and Year 2) have Langley Castle to play and explore, as well as markings on their yard along with a quiet area with mushroom seats and a wooden boat.
 They also have storage for their outdoor games and equipment which is used daily, during all play times.

-ICT and Computing is facilitated by interactive whiteboards in every class; projectors; 30 laptops - stored in portable trolleys; iPads; bee-bots and pro-bots; and a green screen for making short films.
+ICT and Computing is facilitated by new state of the art interactive whiteboards in every class; projectors; 30 laptops - stored in portable trolleys; iPads in every class from Y1 to Y6; bee-bots and pro-bots; and a green screen for making short films.